apache/flink/docs/dev/datastream_execution_mode.md

 DataStream application executed over bounded input will produce the same *final* results regardless of the configured execution mode.
-It is important to note what *final* means here: a job executing in `STREAMING` mode might produce incremental updates (think upserts in a data base) while a `BATCH` job would only produce one final result at the end.
+It is important to note what *final* means here: a job executing in `STREAMING` mode might produce incremental updates (think upserts in a database) while a `BATCH` job would only produce one final result at the end.
 The final result will be the same if interpreted correctly but the way to get there can be different.